Value investing for beginners

 Is it a great business?

-High returns persist only when something protects them from competition — an economic moat such as a brand, network effect, or cost advantage.
+High returns persist only when something protects them from competition, such as an economic moat such as a brand, network effect, or cost advantage.
 Together with low debt and consistent growth, these make up the quality bar behind Buffett's screening criteria.
 Quality first, always.

 Is the price attractive?